Rusanov expedition: Voyage to Novaya Zemlya and loss of the expedition

 The task of locating Rusanov and Brusilov was given to the Norwegian Otto Sverdrup, who set out in the whaler Eklips.
-By mid August 1914 Eklips was already intermittently icebound in the Kara Sea and by September Sverdrup had decided to winter in the ice off the Taymyr Peninsula.
+By mid August 1914, Eklips was already intermittently icebound in the Kara Sea, and by September, Sverdrup had decided to winter in the ice off the Taymyr Peninsula.
 He was ordered to abandon the search for Hercules after making radio contact with the Imperial Navy icebreakers Vaygach and Taymyr, wintering 280 km to the north; Sverdrup was asked to assist an overland evacuation of part of their crew.
-After successfully carrying out this mission he continued searching for Rusanov during the following summer, but found no trace of the Hercules or its crew.
+After successfully carrying out this mission, he continued searching for Rusanov during the following summer, but found no trace of the Hercules or its crew.
 Aviator Jan Nagórski made the first polar flights in history in August–September 1914 from Novaya Zemlya in a further unsuccessful bid to locate the lost expeditions.

 Discovery of traces of expedition

-World War I intervened, and for the next twenty years a great deal of speculation and controversy surrounded the fate of the Rusanov expedition.
-The first evidence was found in 1934, when the vessel Stalinets was carrying out a survey of the south-eastern shore of the Kara Sea.
-On the small island of Veyzel (later renamed Hercules Island) in the Mona Islands a wooden post inscribed "Hercules, 1913" was discovered embedded in a cairn near the shoreline.
+World War I intervened, and for the next twenty years, a great deal of speculation and controversy surrounded the fate of the Rusanov expedition.
+The first evidence was found in 1934, when the vessel Stalinets was surveying the south-eastern shore of the Kara Sea.
+On the small island of Veyzel (later renamed Hercules Island) in the Mona Islands, a wooden post inscribed "Hercules, 1913" was discovered embedded in a cairn near the shoreline.
 This showed that the expedition had successfully rounded Nova Zemlya into the Kara Sea, and was speculated to have possibly marked Rusanov's wintering site in 1913.

-Later the same year another party from Stalinets came ashore at an islet in the Minina Skerries, some distance south-west of the Mona Islands.
-Here oceanographer M. Tsyganyuk discovered the remains of a hunting knife, camera, clothing, spent shells, and other items, including papers belonging to a Hercules crew member, Chukhchin, and a watch belonging to V. Popov; nearby a rough shelter had been constructed from driftwood logs laid against a rock.
-A follow-up visit two years later found a notebook inscribed by Rusanov; the finds were taken to suggest that at some point during 1913, with supplies running low, Rusanov sent some members of the expedition including Popov and Chukhchin back southwards overland, probably towards the nearest settlements on the lower Yenisey.
+Later the same year, another party from Stalinets came ashore at an islet in the Minina Skerries, some distance south-west of the Mona Islands.
+Here, oceanographer M. Tsyganyuk discovered the remains of a hunting knife, camera, clothing, spent shells, and other items, including papers belonging to a Hercules crew member, Chukhchin, and a watch belonging to V. Popov; nearby, a rough shelter had been constructed from driftwood logs laid against a rock.
+A follow-up visit two years later found a notebook inscribed by Rusanov; the finds suggested that, with supplies running low, Rusanov sent some members of the expedition, including Popov and Chukhchin, back southwards overland, probably towards the nearest settlements on the lower Yenisey.